ray-project/ray/doc/source/async_api.rst

     actor = AsyncActor.options(max_concurreny=10).remote()

-    # Expect only 10 tasks will be running at once.
+    # Only 10 tasks will be running concurrently.
+Once 10 finish, the next 10 should run.
     ray.get([actor.run_task.remote() for _ in range(50)])